The Who, What, Where, When and Sometimes, Why.

 Case-control studies rely on the reporting of past behavior.
 When it comes to a sensitive subject like abortion, this can have a big impact on the information gathered.

-The cases in these studies (the women with breast cancer) may be more likely to give complete information about their abortion history than the controls (the women without breast cancer).
-The controls may not be as comfortable sharing this personal information as the women with breast cancer who are interested in whether personal health history is related to breast cancer.
+The cases in these studies (the women diagnosed with breast cancer) may be more likely to give complete information about their abortion history than the control group of women (the women never diagnosed with breast cancer).
+The control group of women may not be as comfortable sharing this personal information as the women with breast cancer who are interested in whether their personal health history is related to breast cancer.
 Such differences in reporting can bias study results.

 Prospective cohort studies are much more likely to give accurate results on topics such as abortion.
 These studies gather sensitive information before women are diagnosed with breast cancer.
 This helps limit biased reporting.